Ez3kiel-dev/dero_rpc_api/README.md

 }
 ```

-Other examples are available in the `Example` folder.
+Other examples are available in the `example` folder.

 ## Additional information